tomer196/GaUDI/README.md

 ### Conditional generation using guided diffusion
-Finally we can start design molecules using the diffusion model.
+Finally, we can start designing molecules using the guided diffusion model.
+In order to sample from the guided model, follow these steps:

 1. Configure the paths to the diffusion model and the time conditioned prediction model in `generation_guidance.py` lines 225 and 233.
 2. Define a target function.
-3. Set the gradient scale and number of desired molecules
+4. Set the gradient scale and number of desired molecules
-4. Run:
+5. Run:
 ```
 python generation_guidance.py
 ```
-When finished summary of the results will be printed on screen and the 5 best generated molecules will be saved in `<save_dir>/<name>`.
+When finished, a summary of the results will be printed to `stdout` and the 5 best generated molecules will be saved in `<save_dir>/<name>`.

-Testd on Ubuntu 20.04 with the following libarys varsions: pytorch=1.10, matplotlib=3.7.1, networkx=3.0, tensorboard=2.9.1, pandas=1.4.1, scipy=1.10.1
+Testd on Ubuntu 20.04 with the following libarys varsions:
+`pytorch=1.10, matplotlib=3.7.1, networkx=3.0, tensorboard=2.9.1, pandas=1.4.1, scipy=1.10.1`